Regina Fleszarowa: Early life

 Regina Zofia Danysz was born on 28 March 1888 in Wiśniewo in the Siedlce Governorate of Russian Poland to Piotr Danysz.
 Her parents owned a small estate in Brusów, where she was raised and completed her elementary education.
-She went on to study in Warsaw and Kiev, before moving to Zurich in 1906.
+She went on to study in Warsaw and Kiev, before moving to Zürich in 1906.
 Focusing her education on geography, Danysz moved to Paris in 1907, to attend lectures on geography and geology, participating in research trips during the semester breaks to the Tatra Mountains and Kujawy, which were led by Ludomir Sawicki.
 In 1910, she received her licenciée in science from the University of Paris in 1910, continuing on with doctoral studies.
 Studying with Eugeniusz Romer and Charles Vélain, she prepared a thesis, Etude critique d'une carte ancienne de Pologne dresée par Stanislas Staszic (1806) (Critical study of an old map of Poland created by Stanislas Staszic [1806]) which analyzed his topographical work in the Carpathian Mountains.
 Early in 1913, she received the first PhD of natural sciences awarded to a Polish woman.